 Could we give these kids a real chance to break out of the vicious cycle in which they tumble?
 Could we provide enough nutrition, security and structured early- and after-school learning opportunities to allow them to prosper?
 Do we dare dream that their lives will be filled with hope and tangible opportunities for a better life?

 Yes, Yes, and Yes!

-We are pleased to announce that our dreams are turning into reality with the launch of the ER South Africa Dream Centre near Cape Town.
-The Dream Centre will serve alongside God’s Little Lighthouse (GLL), with support from ER partner ATAIM, to provide a safe early and primary learning environment for children at risk for falling behind academically.
+We are pleased to announce that our dreams are turning into reality with the launch of the ER South Africa Dream Center near Cape Town.
+The Dream Center will serve alongside God’s Little Lighthouse (GLL), with support from ER partner ATAIM, to provide a safe early and primary learning environment for children at risk for falling behind academically.
 We want to help children learn to dream big dreams and reach their potential.

-“The Dream Centre is a dream come true for ER as well, as for the parents and kids we serve,” said ER President and CEO Jerry Carnill.
+“The Dream Center is a dream come true for ER as well, as for the parents and kids we serve,” said ER President and CEO Jerry Carnill.
 Although the need is great, we have the right staff in place and a strong legacy to follow.
 This will be life changing for everyone involved.”

 Currently, kids fall behind as they leave GLL to attend a local public school.
-Now the Dream Centre will provide a safe after-school tutoring and homework help program to enable these kids to succeed academically.
-The Dream Centre also will partner with schools and parents to ensure the children remain on course with his or her academic studies and provide opportunities for them to develop their talents.
+Now the Dream Center will provide a safe after-school tutoring and homework help program to enable these kids to succeed academically.
+The Dream Center also will partner with schools and parents to ensure the children remain on course with his or her academic studies and provide opportunities for them to develop their talents.

 The Little Things Matter